 - Deploy to a minimum of 3 availability zones.

-- Ensure deployments have a replica in each availability zone.
+- Make sure there are replicas in each availability zone.

 - Allocate enough headroom on nodes to support extra pods during deployments.